hannahcodes/Hair-Day-Webpage/Readme.md

-Follow link to view website: https://hannahcodes.github.io/Hair-Day-Webpage/
+Follow link to view website >>> https://hannahcodes.github.io/Hair-Day-Webpage/

 Intro:
 I am currently enrolled in a online course series, Coursera Meta Front End Development.
 This project was assigned in one of the courses to apply the skills learnt for HTML and CSS so far.
 I am practicing using scripting languages HTML and CSS.
 I plan to move onto Javascript after gaining a better understanding of the fundamentals.
-The goal is to eventually become a UX Engineer, combining the principles of UX design and Front End Developing.
+The goal is to eventually become a User Experience Engineer, combining the principles of UX Design and Front End Development

+Task: Create a homepage for a fictional client, Hair Day.

 Client Persona:
 Hair Day - A professional, boutique hair salon that specialising in cut, colour and styling.
 Additional services include makeup and nails.
 Inspiring clients between appointments with makeup and nail tutorials hostead on their website.